'Take a music bath once or twice a week for a few seasons. You will find it is to the soul what a water bath is to the body.' Oliver Wendell Holmes

 Our vision is to broaden the musical world of our students and to inspire and encourage them to participate, create and perform.
 We aim to develop commitment, curiosity and collaboration within a practical and positive environment.

 Music is taught in mixed ability groups.
-Students principally use keyboards to complete their tasks but they are encouraged to use their own instruments and broaden their use of timbres.
-The Music department has excellent facilities including a host of practice rooms, computers and a recording studio.
-Lessons are generally lively and practical and students enjoy their music making.
+Students have access to keyboards, guitars, ukuleles and a variety of percussion instruments, depending on the topic.
+The Music department has excellent facilities including a host of practice rooms, iMacs and a recording studio.
+Lessons are generally lively and practical and students enjoy their music making.ng.

 There are opportunities for extra-curricular ensembles on all instruments.
-The Junior String Orchestra, Wind Band, Keyband and Junior Choirs are an excellent way for students to develop their ensemble playing and enjoy making music.
-The Senior Choir, Senior Orchestra and Wind Band are long established groups that perform regularly in and out of school.
+The Orchestras, Wind Band, Choirs and a variety of chamber ensembles are an excellent way for students to develop their ensemble playing and enjoy making music.
+All ensembles are involved in our termly concerts, and some also form an integral part of the annual Founders’ Day and Carol Services.

-Instrumental lessons are available on voice, drum kit, brass instruments, string instruments, keyboard and piano, recorder and woodwind instruments.
+Instrumental lessons are available on voice, drum kit, brass instruments, string instruments, woodwind instruments, piano and guitar.
 All lessons occur during school time and are provided weekly on a rota system.
+To apply for instrumental or vocal lessons, please go to the Hertfordshire Music Service website: http://www.hertsmusicservice.org.uk/

 Key Stage 3